Marry the Night: Release

 Gaga teased on Twitter that the video would be her longest and "the beginning of the story I never told you."
 On November 11, 2011, she posted a still from the video on Twitter that shows her as she is sent down a hallway on a stretcher by two nurses.
 The post was accompanied by the message "It's not that I've been dishonest, it's just that I loathe reality."
 James Montgomery of MTV News compared the scene—known as "The Prelude Pathétique"—to the 1975 drama film One Flew Over the Cuckoo's Nest and the 1980 horror film The Shining.
 Gaga teased a two-minute opening sequence of the music video on November 17, 2011, after her performance at Children In Need Rocks Manchester.

 On November 20, Gaga went on Alan Carr: Chatty Man and explained the meaning behind the "Marry the Night" music video.
 "I know how rejection feels in the business.
 I got signed, I got dropped, I got signed again.
 That's actually what the 'Marry the Night' video is about.
 It's about one of the most horrible days of my life when I got dropped from my first record label and it's the story of what happened that day."
 A second preview of the music video, shot in a dance studio, premiered on November 25, 2011.
 Gaga told Vanity Fair magazine that the video is "autobiographical" and illustrates "the worst day of my life."
 The entire video premiered on December 1, 2011 on E!
 Online at 8.00 pm EST. However, the video appeared online several hours before its official release.
-Gaga took her Twitter to express dissatisfaction with the leak of the video, saying that it was "like an old tampon."
+Gaga took to her Twitter to express dissatisfaction with the leak of the video, saying that it was "like an old tampon."
 The video for the song is 13 minutes long.